Mealman1551/Udaa/README.md

 1. Download the setup down below from the releases tab and run it
 2. After installing use the command `udaa` in PowerShell or CMD

-### setup source code
+### Setup source code

-Setup source code is provided in thius repo, just remove the `#` from the iss file to use the source of the installer.
+Setup source code is provided in this repo, just remove the `#` from the iss file to use the source of the installer.
 (I've used `#` so the repo won't pick main language as Inno setup Script!)

 ## Source code